Walker returns, Locastro lifts D’backs over Padres in 9th

+He didn’t have time to change, having taken extra time with his family to celebrate his return from Tommy John surgery.

+“It was fun.
+I had good time out there,” Walker said.
+“It was a little emotional when I first walked out there.
+Two seasons just straight rehab.
+Just trying to get through it.”

-PHOENIX (AP) — Taijuan Walker returned from Tommy John surgery on the final day of the regular season, Tim Locastro beat out an infield grounder to drive home the winning run in the ninth inning and the Arizona Diamondbacks beat the San Diego Padres 1-0 Sunday.
+Walker’s return was one of the highlights of Arizona’s 1-0 victory over the San Diego Padres on Sunday.
+Another was Tim Locastro beating out an infield grounder to drive home the winning run in the ninth inning.

 Locastro bounced one deep into the hole at shortstop with two outs, and Luis Urias skipped a throw to first on what would have been a close play, allowing Christian Walker to score from third.
 Stefan Crichton (1-0) pitched the ninth for his first major league win.